silnrsi/font-zaghawa-beria/README.md

 For copyright and licensing information - including any Reserved Font Names - see [OFL.txt](OFL.txt).

 For practical information about using, modifying and redistributing this font see [OFL-FAQ.txt](OFL-FAQ.txt).

+**Note:** Please uninstall any previous versions of the **Zaghawa Beria** font that you may have installed before you install this version.
+The filename is slightly different and may cause the operating system to get confused if you do not uninstall the older version first.